-Passenger elevators located within the buildings are provided for use by residents, their guests and staff.
+Passenger elevators are provided for use by residents, their guests, and staff.
 Activities in the elevators are recorded at all times.
-Until further notice, elevators are limited to one resident at a time, unless the resident requires assistance.

 Elevator Emergencies: If a person is trapped in an elevator, sound the alarm and wait for help to arrive before attempting evacuation.
 Evacuation from the elevator will be handled in accordance with established safety protocols for elevator evacuation.
 Do not attempt to force open the doors or to get out of the elevator.
 The person trapped in the elevator should remain calm and respond to the direction of University and emergency personnel.